Mangalam-17/CozyQuest/README.md

 ## Installation

-To run WanderHome locally, follow these steps:
+To run CozyQuest locally, follow these steps:

 1. Clone this repository.
 2. Navigate to the project directory.